LimePoint/opschain/docs/getting_started/README.md

 The following example will allow you to explore some of the features of OpsChain and how you can use it to simplify, track and manage change in your organisation.
 You will need access to an OpsChain API server, either installed locally or network accessible.

+## Install the OpsChain server

+If you do not have access to an OpsChain API server, follow the [installation guide](../operations/installation.md) to install and configure OpsChain on your machine.

-## Install OpsChain CLI
+## Install the OpsChain CLI

 The OpsChain CLI allows you to interact with the OpsChain API server and is required to run the examples in this guide.
+If you followed the OpsChain server [installation guide](../operations/installation.md) then you can skip this section as it has already covered these steps.

-See the [installation](../reference/cli.md#installation) section of the CLI reference guide to install the CLI.
+The latest version of the CLI can be downloaded from the [`opschain-trial` repository](https://github.com/LimePoint/opschain-trial/releases).

-## Install OpsChain server

-If you do not have access to an OpsChain API server, follow the [installation guide](../operations/installation.md) to install and configure OpsChain on your machine.
+Download the release for your platform.
+Once downloaded, we suggest renaming the binary to `opschain` (e.g. `mv opschain-* opschain`), and it will need to be made executable if using Linux, macOS, or WSL - e.g. `chmod +x opschain`.

+We suggest putting the executable somewhere on your `PATH` to allow it to be executed without specifying the full path - e.g. `sudo mv opschain /usr/local/bin/opschain`.

+_Note: On macOS you may need to trust the OpsChain CLI binary as it is not currently signed.
+See [the Apple documentation](https://support.apple.com/en-au/guide/mac-help/mh40616/mac) for details._

+### Configure the OpsChain CLI

+Create a `.opschainrc` in your home directory (e.g. `~/.opschainrc` on Linux, macOS, or WSL) based on the [example](/.opschainrc.example) - be sure to update the `apiBaseUrl` to point to your OpsChain server installation, and the `username` and `password` configuration for your user account.
+On Windows - not within WSL - the configuration file should be placed in the `USERPROFILE` directory.
+See the [CLI configuration locations](../reference/cli.md#cli-configuration-locations) guide if you would like to learn more.

+_Note: If you create a `.opschainrc` file in your current working directory, it will be used instead of the version in your home directory._

+Run the `opschain info` subcommand to verify that the server is accessible - it will include the server version if it is able to connect to the OpsChain server.

+If you would like to learn more about the CLI, see the [CLI reference guide](../reference/cli.md).

 ## Explore OpsChain

 The OpsChain [concepts guide](../reference/concepts/concepts.md) describes the terminology used throughout this guide.
-You may find it helpful to review prior to continuing.
+You may find it helpful to review prior to continuing - alternatively it is designed as a reference that you can revisit at any time.

-### Setup OpsChain to run sample changes
+### Setup OpsChain to run a simple sample change

-Let's create an OpsChain `Website` project, consisting of `Test` and `Production` environments, so we can demonstrate using OpsChain to manage a simple website.
-We'll use an example Git repository containing configuration and infrastructure changes that we can deploy with OpsChain.
-After deploying the changes, we'll use Opschain to track and report on the changes deployed to our website.
+Let's create an OpsChain `Website` project.
+Projects are used to organise environments and changes - a project contains many environments, and changes can be applied to these environments.
+Projects allow a number of environments to share configuration and GitOps definitions.

+OpsChain manages change.
+The structure of your changes is entirely customisable, and will be influenced by the tools you use with OpsChain - you may structure your changes using "desired state" techniques, or by applying explicit actions (e.g. upgrading a single package in response to a security vulnerability).
+OpsChain supports both patterns.

+We will use our new `Website` project to run a simple OpsChain change.
+Later in this guide we will use it to run through a more advanced example showing more of OpsChain's features.

 #### Create an OpsChain project

-First, create an OpsChain [project](../reference/concepts/concepts.md#project) to contain the configuration and actions to apply to our [environments](../reference/concepts/concepts.md#environment).
+Create the new project by using the `opschain project create` command, as shown below.
+If you wish to learn more about an OpsChain CLI command (or subcommand), add the `--help` argument, e.g. `opschain project create --help`.

 ```bash
 opschain project create --code web --name Website --description 'Public facing website infrastructure' --confirm
 ```

-##### Set the project Git remote
+##### Add a project Git remote

+OpsChain's uses Git to manage the configuration and code associated with changes.
+Let's start by adding a [Git remote](../reference/concepts/concepts.md#git-remote) to our project.
+It contains some sample changes that we will use in this guide.

-Add the `opschain-getting-started` Git repository as a [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) for your new project:
+Add the `opschain-getting-started` Git repository as a Git remote for your new project:

 ```bash
 # Note: to avoid potentially storing the repository credentials in the shell history the `--user` and `--password` arguments can be omitted and filled in when prompted